profsmith89/ctps/_sources/chap13.md

 The emphasis in our networking discussion was in *the communication between two processes*.
 In this chapter's problem, we're still interested in two processes communicating, but we're using a different mechanism (i.e., pipes rather than the network).
 Both examples illustrate the concept of *concurrency* and some of its fascinating aspects.

-We've spent a lot of time in this chapter talking about the shell, and there's a concurrency tie to it too.
+We've spent a lot of time in this chapter talking about the shell, and there's a concurrency tie in.
 When you ask the shell to run a program by typing a command at the shell prompt, it does something very much like we just did in launching a subprocess in `python32.py`.
 Not only do you now know more shell commands, but you also understand a bit about how it works!

 ## Making python32 look like python3

 The astute reader will point out that invoking the Python interpreter on `python32.py` is not the command I showed at the start of this chapter.
 It was `./python32 broken.py`.
-So I owe you one more explanation of shell functionality: how to turn `python3 python32` into `./python32`.
+So I owe you one more explanation of shell functionality: how to turn `python3 python32.py` into `./python32`.

 You can do this with any Python script you write that runs on a Unix-like system.
 It involves three small steps:

 1. Tell the filesystem that your Python script is an executable.
 2. Create a symbolic link to your Python script to lose the `.py` extension.
-3. Add a line to the start of your script that tells the shell how to execute your file, since it can no longer even use the extension as a hint about the file's contents.
+3. Add a line to the start of your script that tells the shell how to execute your file, since it can no longer use the extension as a hint about the file's contents.

 Step 1 modifies the metadata that the filesystem keeps about each file.
 We saw some of this metadata when we did `ls -l` earlier.
 The first 10 characters of a long listing are what are called *file mode bits*, and 9 of them indicate whether the file is *readable (r)*, *writable (w)*, or *executable (x)*.
-By default, data files are readable and writable by their owner[^fn28] but aren't executable.
+By default, data files are readable and writable by their owner[^fn27] but aren't executable.

-To make a file executable, you have to change its mode.
+To make a file executable, you must change its mode.
 The shell command we use to do this is `chmod`, which stands for "change file mode bits."
-The following transcript shows how to use this command, and it illustrates the file mode bits before and after.[^fn29]
+The following transcript shows how to use this command, and it illustrates the file mode bits before and after.[^fn28]

 ```{code-block} none
 ---